 - With the Kmeans cluster, the number of iterations is 5.

 - The sum of the squared error is 1098.0.
 This error will reduce with an increase in the number of clusters.

 - The 5 final clusters with centroids are represented in the form of a table.
 In our case, Centroids of clusters are 168.0, 47.0, 37.0, 184.108.40.206 and 28.0.

 - Clustered instances represent the number and percentage of total instances falling in the cluster.

 #5) Choose “Classes to Clusters Evaluations” and click on Start.

 The algorithm will assign the class label to the cluster.
-Cluster 0 represents republican and Cluster 3 represents democrat.
+Cluster 0 represents Republicans and Cluster 3 represents Democrats.
 The Incorrectly clustered instance is 39.77% which can be reduced by ignoring the unimportant attributes.